 Dorian: Our professor, Jacob Allderdice, was a strong advocate for taking the BCIN exam.
 He provided me with a plethora of sample questions and tests to practice with.

 I spent an additional month after the architectural design program ended to prepare for and write the exam, which was quite difficult even with all the studying.

 Still, it was a very valuable skill to have during my job search.
 Passing the BCIN exam gave me a competitive edge over other candidates, and opened up more interviews and job opportunities.

-AutoCAD project completed by Dorian Pai for the Architectural Design program at Herzing (Villa Arketorp - Architects Stahl, Perrson and Almqvist, Sweden)
+AutoCAD project completed by Dorian Pai for the Building Design program at Herzing (Villa Arketorp - Architects Stahl, Perrson and Almqvist, Sweden)

 Q: You’re doing your internship now, right?
 Where are you working and what sort of design projects are you doing?

 Dorian: I am currently doing an internship with Lowell Lo Design Inc., an architectural firm in North York.
 So far, I have had to produce floor and section plans for a real residential project Lowell is working on.